 Tech terminology is of great importance for all the development-oriented people out there.
 In fact, if you are techy, tech terminology could come in handy.
 Even if we live in a world where we are basically surrounded by technology and in a world where many essential parts of our lives depend on it, we are still somehow refusing to understand it.
+If you bet online via apps or websites by using all Jenningsbet sign up offers, for example, or play video games online, you need to know the basics in order to use these services without an issue.

 The development industry is filled with complicated terms popping out on a regular basis, and who is to blame the people who don’t know?
 In this short tech terminology guide, you will be able to find out three new terms and what is the difference between those terms.
 So, let’s find out what is open-source, free software and freeware, and how they differ one from another.